kennyspezi/kennyspezi.github.io/_pages/delusional-essays.md

 {: .essay-title}

 <div class="essay-meta">
-Written at age 16 after discovering you could extract hydrogen from plastic.
-Sparked one of my deepest engineering hyperfixations.
-Covers how fuel cells work, infrastructure gaps, and environmental potential.
+i was 16 when i wrote this. one thing led to another and i hyperfixated on how fuel cells, electrolyzers, innovations in storage, and environmental potential.
 </div>

 <div class="essay-frame-container">